8985 #steps today

 sandeepshetty hm, I'd actually say push based systems are super useful (certainly I have personal use cases which are too big for me to want to poll) but PuSH is way too complicated.
 It’s actually something I’m working on improving, as you did with Pingback => webfinger

-One #ux fail I’m seeing more and more is the “we’ve got a different version of this site for your locality!
+3. One fail I’m seeing more and more is the “we’ve got a different version of this site for your locality!
 Would you like to go to it?” whole-page overlay on permalink pages.
 So many problems:

-#django tip: if you come across weird inconsistencies between apps when trying to serve static files in dev, run with runserver --insecure
+4. tip: if you come across weird inconsistencies between apps when trying to serve static files in dev, run with runserver --insecure even if you have DEBUG=True

 @thatemil I’ve always considered style guides/pattern libraries to be unit tests for HTML+CSS, and you could automate them with JS if they get too unwieldy.